 Sometimes, in the midst of a timeless, eternal experience, I catch myself thinking about things utterly modern and earthy.
 I might be in the middle of heartbreakingly beautiful service at a Cathedral.
 I might be in the mountains, feeling the breath of the cold wind in my face, marveling at the overwhelming majesty surrounding me.… Continue reading Catching Myself

 It’s an early Monday morning.
-I am sitting by an old fountain and the water is singing its eternal song to me.
-What will I do with a treasure of a new day God dropped into a palm of my hand?
+I am sitting by an old fountain, and the water is singing its ancient, eternal song to me.
+What will I do with a treasure of a new day God dropped into the palm of my hand?
 What will I create?
 Whom will I help?
-Whom will I bring a smile?… Continue reading A New Monday
+Whom will I bring a… Continue reading A New Monday

 "You need to figure out what it is that’s keeping you from worshiping in a church” - said my husband to be.
 For as long as I remembered, I would pray by myself - but I would not go to a church.
 I didn’t quite know why.
 Once he said that, I started looking for… Continue reading Ask and It Will Be Given To You